Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

    ``http://svn.projectname.SYS_DEFAULT_DOMAIN/svnroot/projectname``

--  Click on the new bookmark corresponding to your repository and type you |SYSPRODUCTNAME| user name and password when asked to.
+-  Click on the new bookmark corresponding to your repository and type you Tuleap user name and password when asked to.
 You should now be able to browse the repository and see the file status and revision history.